jmarcosdias/wonderful/README.md

 ## User's Goal

 The users of the <em>Wonderful Words Game</em> want to play an online multiple-choice quiz game that will enrich their vocabulary with unusual words.
+They like to be engaged with this kind of games so being engaged is also a user's goal.

 ## Target Audience